 I don’t know if I can be a budget-minded blog without a version of Uncle Ben’s Wild Rice Turkey Casserole.
 It’s a great use for any leftover Thanksgiving turkey and is just as good with leftover chicken.
 As a matter of fact, it’s a great “planned” leftover; if you’re serving chicken earlier in the week, just make a little extra for this casserole.

 Pretty much all the ingredients in this casserole are going to be at a low throughout the holiday sales that range from pre-Thanksgiving right up to the New Year.
 Knowing what is likely to be on sale can help you leverage those sales to your advantage and stock up on needed items.
-Check out my post on the Thanksgiving, Christmas and New Year’s holiday sales and stock up at a low on many items.
-Uncle Ben’s Wild Rice Casserole was made November 2011 and priced at about $2.50 – repriced March 2014 for $3.75.
-Remember, this pricing is variable and a great couponer can often pick up many of these ingredients at no cost.
+Check out my post on Thanksgiving, Christmas and New Year’s holiday Sales and stock up at a low on what you’ll use in the next few months.

 - 1 cup chopped onion